IgniteUI/igniteui-documentation/topics/02_Controls/igTileManager/~igTileManager_Landing_Page.md

 - [Known Issues and Limitations (igTileManager)](igTileManager-Known-Issues-and-Limitations.html): This topic provides information about the known issues and limitations of the `igTileManager` control.

-- [jQuery and ASP.NET MVC Helper API Links (igTileManager)](igTileManager-jQuery-and-ASP.NET-MVC-Helper-API-Links.html): This topic provides links to the API reference documentation for the jQuery and its ASP.NET MVC helper class for the `igTileManager` control.
+- [jQuery and MVC API Links (igTileManager)](igTileManager-jQuery-and-ASP.NET-MVC-Helper-API-Links.html): This topic provides links to the API reference documentation for the jQuery and its ASP.NET MVC helper class for the `igTileManager` control.